fidelboamah/IDM231/instructor_materials/IDM231-04-functions_methods_objects.md

 updateMessage();
 ```

 ^ The steps the function needs to perform in are packaged up in a code block.
-A code block consists of one ore more statements contained within curly braces.
+A code block consists of one or more statements contained within curly braces.

 ---